6 Congenital disorders caused by teratogens

 The parents, family and child with fetal alcohol syndrome need to be offered ongoing psychosocial support as with all individuals who have a congenital disability.
 They suffer lifelong problems which require lifelong care including support.
-The burden of the disorder is experienced not only by the affected person, but also the family, especially parents, brothers and sisters.
+The burden of the disorder is experienced not only by the affected person, but also the family, especially parents and siblings.
 Support, help, reassurance and care in these circumstances may be obtained from:

 - Doctors, nurses (especially nursing staff trained in genetics), genetic counsellors and neurodevelopmental therapists.

 - Teachers in schools for the intellectually disabled.